awsdocs/amazon-s3-userguide/doc_source/lifecycle-configuration-examples.md

 In this case, Amazon S3 chooses to transition them 10 days after creation\.

 **Example 4: Tag\-based filtering and resulting conflicting lifecycle actions**
-Suppose that you have the following S3 Lifecycle policy that has two rules, each specifying a tag filter:
+Suppose that you have the following S3 Lifecycle configuration that has two rules, each specifying a tag filter:
 + Rule 1 specifies a tag\-based filter \(`tag1/value1`\)\.
 This rule directs Amazon S3 to transition objects to the S3 Glacier Flexible Retrieval storage class 365 days after creation\.
 + Rule 2 specifies a tag\-based filter \(`tag2/value2`\)\.
 This rule directs Amazon S3 to expire objects 14 days after creation\.
 The S3 Lifecycle configuration is shown in following example\.